vishnuvij/Master_thesis/README.md

 ## Problem Introduction
-The functional annotation of protein coding genes is crucial for investigating similarities but also differences between related organisms.
+Functional annotation involves assigning specific biological functions or roles to genes, which is essential for investigating both similarities and differences between related organisms.
 In the era of biodiversity genomics, an automated transfer of functional annotations has increased in relevance because genomes of species are being sequenced at a rapid pace that are both genetically but also phenotypically only poorly characterized (Schatz, 2015; Rhie et al., 2021).
 It is generally assumed that orthologous genes,